alexander-nichols/capstone-project/Data_Sheet.md

 **If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?** <br>
 It is the complete dataset.

-**Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how muchwere crowdworkers paid)?**
+**Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowd workers paid)?** <br>
 Not known.

 **Over what time frame was the data collected?** _Does this timeframe match the creation timeframe of the data associated with the instances